 The Faculty of Information Learning Hub can support your learning in this course in a range of ways.
-We offer programs, workshops, and services to support your learning, as well as a physical place - on the 4th floor of Bissell - for gathering, seeking help, finding resources, studying, creative making, relaxing, playing and collaborating.
-Additionally, we provide an Virtual Learning Hub that provides resources and sign ups for services and events.
-Below are an abbreviated list of our services:
+We offer programs, workshops, and services, as well as a physical place - on the 4th floor of Bissell - for gathering, seeking help, finding resources, studying, creative making, relaxing, playing and collaborating.
+Additionally, we provide a Virtual Learning Hub that provides resources and sign-ups for services and events.
+Below is an abbreviated list of our services: